solita/solita.github.com/_posts/2021-05-20-devs-be-like.md

 But that does not mean that you need to use your own free time to do all that learning.
 And obviously, if you want to make a more drastic move in your professional path, you might need to invest some of your own time to learn the basics of that new competence area.
 But I think that normal project work or time allocated by your company should provide you with enough chances to learn those new, hot and hip programming languages, frameworks, etc.

 And besides, software development is definitely not all about programming.
 Communication is super important.
 Good people skills come in very handy when you're part of a team.
 At least someone in the project should have pretty solid skills in coordination and organization.
 Each team needs a variety of skills and not every developer needs to be the best in programming.
-They can be a solid 8+ (in Finland we are graded from 4 to 10, 10 being the best), but have good people skills.
+They can be a solid 8- (in Finland we are graded from 4 to 10, 10 being the best), but have good people skills.
 Or they can be a Jira-wizard and use some of their time organizing the team's backlog.

 At least here in Solita, learning new things on company time is very strongly recommended.
 Feedback is collected from us regularly and one of the things asked is whether or not we are able to learn and to develop ourselves in our daily work life.
 For me, this is a message that I do not have to spend my evenings learning new things.
 I can do that during the day and get paid for it.
-And that leaves me with more time to do things I enjoy and things that energize me.
+And that leaves me with more time after work to do things I enjoy and things that energize me.

 ## Everything else